Guidelines for DMCA Agents

 The DMCA agent and delegates should read DMCA Title II, Online Copyright Infringement Liability Limitation Act, available via the Library of Congress DMCA page, www.copyright.gov/onlinesp.
 Other reading:

-- EDUCAUSE analyses of DMCA
+- EDUCAUSE DMCA FAQ

 - Library of Congress DMCA Summary